phywand/thinkingPhysics/source files to repurpose/pml stash/CoachSupport/RWCTeachingKinematics.md

 StepHeader{Rates or accumulations}

-The choice is between thinking of acceleration as an accumulator(admittedly a bit different) or as a rate(rather more traditional).
+The choice is between thinking of acceleration as an placeAcumulator(admittedly a bit different) or as a rate(rather more traditional).

 For either choice I think that there is a clear cut case for working with the most evocative representation, and here that is, in my opinion, not words.
 Here is a quote from a case for the QuoteThis{acceleration is the rate of change of velocity learning path}.